Associate Teaching as Learning

 This thinking is why we always begin with an examination of what is working well in current practice (themes of success).
 Many of these themes can then be applied as actual strategies to collaboratively address specific challenges and issues.

-As you think about your commitment to making a difference for students, tell a story about the best experience you have had so far in your work this year?
+- Thinking about your commitment to making a difference for all learners...tell a story about the best experience you’ve had in your role?

 Mentoring for Mentors Resources